M-HT/SR/midi-plugins/README.md

 ## Game-specific plugins

-### Albion

-**midiA-wildmidi** plays MIDI (not General MIDI) background effects using WildMidiA library.
-WildMidiA is a modification of the [WildMidi](https://sourceforge.net/projects/wildmidi/ "WildMidi Midi Library and Player") library.
-The source is in the directory *wildmidiA-0.2.3.5svn* in *midi-libs* subproject.

 ### X-Com games (DOS versions)

 These plugins use small x86 emulator to run the music driver from the game.
 The x86 emulator is not a complete x86 emulator.
 It supports only 64kB of RAM and implements only enough x86 instructions to run the music drivers.